fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/Get-AzureRmApiManagementCertificate.md

 ```

 ### -CertificateId
-Specifies the ID of the certificate to get.
+Specifies the ID of the certificate that this cmdlet gets.

 ```yaml
 Type: String